'Walking Dead' Star Teases More to Commonwealth Than Meets the Eye

-Lauren Cohen teases there’s more to the Commonwealth than meets the eye in ‘The Walking Dead’
+Lauren Cohan teases there’s more to the Commonwealth than meets the eye in ‘The Walking Dead’

 Warning: the article contains spoilers for The Walking Dead season 11, episode nine.

-The Walking Dead star Lauren Cohen, who plays Maggie Rhee in the post-apocalyptic zombie survival drama, is teasing that there may be more to the mysterious Commonwealth community than meets the eye.
+The Walking Dead star Lauren Cohan, who plays Maggie Rhee in the post-apocalyptic zombie survival drama, is teasing that there may be more to the mysterious Commonwealth community than meets the eye.

 The latest batch of episodes from the show’s 11th and final season came to AMC Sunday, and will continue weekly through the end of March.
 After that, a third block of eight episodes will conclude the series.